Amann22/120-Work/README.md

 # Week eight Response

 ## 1. Summarize the work you did this homework cycle.
 Paying attention to the individual choices you made.
-  This week was a huge relief for me, I have been a little behind but it game me the opportunity to catch up and still learn a very cool loop function.
+  This week was a huge relief for me, I have been a little behind but it gave me the opportunity to catch up and still learn a very cool loop function.
 I went through the website and read through each page making sure to mess with the code and experiment.
 I also went back to last week and revisited some of the lesson from last week.

 ## 2. What steps did you take to complete the assignment?
   For this project I started with a basic looping code using ellipses and I put a couple different looping cycles going at one creating a very interesting page.
 Once done with this I messed with the size and orientation of the different loops.
 Last off I added color.